samuelcanon/Attention-Signal-Screen-Stocks/README.md

 # Eight Tests, Eight No-Gos: Screening Online Attention as a Stock Signal

-**Recommendation: don't proceed with signal development.** Google Trends and Wikipedia page views show no lead relationship with weekly returns strong enough to act on, for any of four stocks, on either data source, at the pre-registered lag.
+**Recommendation: Do not proceed with a trading signal.** The analysis found no strong evidence that Google Trends or Wikipedia page views showed a lead relationship with weekly returns for any of the four stocks.
+This held across both datasets using the specified lag, suggesting that neither source provides a reliable signal.

 ***Stack: Python · pandas · scipy · Plotly · Streamlit***